covidatlas/coronadatascraper/.github/ISSUE_TEMPLATE/new-scraper.md

 ---
-name: New scraper
+name: "📥 New scraper source"
-about: Add a new scraper
+about: Provide a source for a new scraper
-title: Scraper for [LOCATION_HERE]
+title: Add scraper for [LOCATION_HERE]
 labels: scraper
 assignees: ''